Gay dude is pissy because someone else is getting attention.

 But notice the bad job it does: the hysterical framing.
 For example, the repeated and vague use of the term “sexual assault” to imply great danger to women.

-Fact: Trump does not condone rape and, unlike Bill Clinton, Trump has never been accused of rape.
-From what I remember of Trump’s comments, at worst, he condoned leaning in for a kiss or proposition after the other party had signaled her interest.
+Fact: Trump does not condone rape and, unlike Bill Clinton, Trump has never been credibly accused of rape.
+From what I remember of Trump’s comments, at worst, he condoned locker-room talk and leaning in for a kiss or proposition after the other party had signaled her interest.
 And yes, that could be bad – because mistakes could be made; advances could be unwanted; cheating or diseases or painful regrets could happen if things did consensually go farther.
 Even so, sane people must admit that Trump does not rise to the level of “Bill Clinton bad”.

 So, why this hysteria of feeling unsafe or “triggered” with Trump elected and not, say, with Bill Clinton around?
 Or with a prospect of Hillary Clinton being elected – given that she allegedly devastated the lives of women in helping to cover up her husband’s alleged raping?
 By any objective standard, the Clintons endanger women more than Trump does.